By: Nathalie Michaud

 I had choices: accept PTSD or be angry.
 I figured, may as well be “friends” with it so I can get close enough to understand.
 This isn’t a monster under my bed nor is it a skeleton in my closet… unless I let it.

-I learned so many things on my new found “friend”—PTSD—and now felt “normal” and could accept it more.
-Being numb for so many years and having many strong defense mechanisms, I have to admit that it was hard to dig into my “emotions”.
+I learned so many things on my newfound “friend”—PTSD—and now felt “normal” and could accept it more.
+Being numb for so many years and having many strong defense mechanisms, I must admit that it was hard to dig into my “emotions”.
 That was a monster for me.
 Pure fear.

 I learned so much, some technical psychological stuff, some on myself and how I was being affected.
 I always felt that there was something “wrong” or “off” with me.
 With the therapy concentrating only on PTS (Post Traumatic Stress) and PTSD, I understood the logic and mechanisms that create it.
 I was able to link it to my experiences and “forgive” myself for having labeled myself as weak, wrong, stupid, unworthy, never good enough and so many more self-hating feelings.